 The other important point to consider in choosing between analog and digital cameras is your future intention.
 If, like so many who practice EAA, you think you would like to try astrophotography in the future, you will want the higher image quality and wider field of view of a digital camera.
 There is no comparison between the best images taken with an analog camera and an average image taken with a digital camera.
 In fact, with a program like Sharpcap, one can do both live stacking for live viewing while also saving the individual images to be used later for traditional astrophotography processing.

 So, unless you need to go computerless, I strongly suggest getting a digital camera.

 Next issue of "Beginning EAA" will address Mounts.

 You can find some of the products shown in this blog along with some others I would recommend in the links provided below.
-I only list products which I use myself or know to work well.
-As an Amazon Associate I can earn from qualifying purchases through my site with no additional cost to you.
-This helps to defray the cost of this website.
+I have only listed products which I use myself or know to work well.
+Links are Amazon Associate links.

 Last year I purchased a SB MyT telescope mount to use when I travel to dark sites.
 The one annoyance to me with SB mounts (MyT, MX+, ME) is the fact that they are designed to work with 48V instead of 12V like almost every other mount along with cameras, focusers, filter wheels, heaters, coolers, etc. This is not a problem when one has AC power available as the mount comes with a very good 110VAC to 48VDC transformer.
 However, one seldom has access to AC power in the field.
 While using an DC to AC inverter is an option, inverters are an inefficient way to power a mount especially considering that power out in the field can be a precious commodity.